LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 Statistics is cool trust me
 ----

 My research interests are in astro-particle physics.
-This involves a lot of data, models and parameters.
+This involves a lot of data, models, and parameters.
 Extracting meaningful information from all of that requires careful and thoughtful analysis.

-Due to this I frequently (always) use Bayesian methods.
+Due to this, I frequently (always) use Bayesian methods.
 In my first few posts, or however long it takes, I hope to show why this is.

-Like many a statistics blogger, I'm going to make this post pretty similar to [Dan Foreman Mackey's](https://dfm.io/posts/fitting-a-plane/) and then I am particularly further influenced by [Andy Casey's](https://astrowizici.st/) teaching, the relevant posts can be found [here](https://astrowizici.st/teaching/phs5000/) (unless it's bad, then he had nothing to do with it).
-One key difference between what I'm going to do and Dr. Casey's website, is that I'm going to skip the analytical methods at the beginning, as I personally rarely use those methods in my work and figure that this is my blog, so I'm going to show what _I_ do.
+Like many a statistics blogger, I'm going to make this post pretty similar to [Dan Foreman Mackey's](https://dfm.io/posts/fitting-a-plane/), and I am particularly further influenced by [Andy Casey's](https://astrowizici.st/) teaching; the relevant posts can be found [here](https://astrowizici.st/teaching/phs5000/) (unless it's bad, then he had nothing to do with it).
+One key difference between what I'm going to do and Dr. Casey's website is that I'm going to skip the analytical methods at the beginning, as I personally rarely use those methods in my work and figure that this is my blog, so I'm going to show what _I_ do.

 I'm not sure what your background is, so I’ll try to start from as basic a level as I can.
 That said, I know I sometimes get a bit locked into my own way of thinking—so if anything here is unclear or could be better explained, _please_ shoot me an email!